cereblanco/todayilearned/notes/aws/aws-s3.md

     ```python
     import requests

-    # Use the presigned url in our client app
+    # Upload a file using a presigned url in our client app
     with open('mountain.png', 'rb') as f:
         result = requests.put(upload_url, data=f)
         print(result, result.content)